grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-While the first Statement (“no elements") seems like a special case, the remaining two -- for one and two elements -- seem to be just two variations of the same behavior (“some elements").
+While the first Statement ("no elements") seems like a special case, the remaining two -- for one and two elements -- seem to be just two variations of the same behavior ("some elements").
 Thus, it is a good idea to make a more general Statement that describes this logic to replace the two examples.
 After all, we don’t want more than one failure for the same reason.
 So as the next step, I will write a Statement to replace these examples (I leave them in though, until I get this one to evaluate to true).

 ```csharp
 [Fact]